spacehare/durfjam2025/ocs/README.md

 inspired to use a fancy programming framework by https://gitlab.com/Locorock/modurf

 notes
-in the pdf the abilities are stylized as such (but not consistently...?)
+in the official DURF pdf the abilities are stylized as such (but not consistently...?)

 - **Active.** Does something.
 - **_Passive._** Does something.